kittykatattack/ga/README.md

 There are three main ways you can use images in your Ga games.

-- Use individual image files for each sprite
+- Use individual image files for each sprite.
 - Use a **texture atlas**.
 This is a single image file that includes sub-images for each sprite in your game.
 The image file is accompanied by a matching JSON